tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 This time in Korea.

-Kyung Hee University.

-Research assistant.

-Microbiome analysis.

-QIIME2.

-Kraken2.

-Sequencing reads.

-The kind of thing that, again, can look clean on a CV.

-And maybe part of me wanted it to mean that the academic door had not fully closed.
+Maybe part of me wanted it to mean that the academic door had not fully closed.

 Maybe I wanted the story to become neat again.